SUNET/edusign-app/backend/src/edusign_webapp/md/faq-en.md

 that your mail value match the email used to invite you to sign a document with eduSign.

+## What do I do if I have problems with the service?

+If you have issues using eduSign please contact the local IT-support at the organisation that you have a user account with.
+If your organisation do not have a contract with Sunet to use eduSign and you have been invited to sign a document please turn to the person who invited you to sign the document for help.

+Before contacting support you can also verify on [Sunet statuspage](https://status.sunet.se/) that there are no ongoing issues or planned maintenance.

 ## What is eduSign?

 eduSign is Sunet's service for e-signatures.
 The service can be found at